blockchaintp/helm-charts/docs/sextant/aws-premium.md

 ### Step 1: Create values.yaml

-Create `values.yaml` file that will supply `helm` with the service account we have created:
+Create a `values.yaml` file that tells `helm` to specify the service account `sextant-aws-premium` that we have just created when deploying Sextant:

 ```yaml
 edition: aws-premium